bera9605/magento2assignment/README.md

 # How to turn in assignments
-Download and zip your personal github project for the magento repository, please also include a link(s) to the git repository
+- Upload a zip file of your respective github repositories.
+- please also add a comment with a link to the magento project repository.
 # Assignment 1
 ## Goal :
 - Install Magento